Bounded twin-width graphs are polynomially $\chi$-bounded: Second operation: Right extension

 For this reason, we introduce a stronger notion of RMP, meant to preserve $\chi$-boundedness.
 If $\mathcal{P} = (V_1, \ldots, V_k)$ is an RMP of a graph $G$, for every $1 \leq j_1 < j_2 < \ldots < j_\ell \leq k$ and every $W_{j_1} \subseteq V_{j_1}, \ldots, W_{j_\ell} \subseteq V_{j_\ell}$, all non-empty, we denote by $G/\{W_{j_1}, \ldots ,W_{j_\ell}\}$ the graph on vertex set $[\ell]$ such that there is an edge $ii'$ if and only if there is an edge between $W_{j_i}$ and $W_{j_{i'}}$.
 We call such a graph a \emph{transversal minor} of $(G, \mathcal{P})$.
 Given a class $\mathcal{C}$, an RMP such that all transversal minors are in $\mathcal{C}$ is called a \emph{$\mathcal{C}$-RMP}.
 The class of graphs $G$ admitting a $\mathcal{C}$-RMP is denoted by $RM(\mathcal{C})$ and is called the \emph{right extension} of $\cal C$.

 Our goal is now to show that right extension preserves $\chi$-boundedness.
 We will express our result in the language of ordered graphs (graphs with a total order on vertices).
 An RMP for an ordered graph must respect the order, that is the parts of the partition must consist of consecutive vertices.
-The following result is not used in the proof that bounded twin-width graphs are \pcb, but it could be useful in other context and its proof is similar to a later argument. \begin{proposition} If $\mathcal{C}$ is a $\chi$-bounded class of ordered graphs, then $RM(\mathcal{C})$ is $\chi$-bounded. \end{proposition}
+The following result is not used in the proof that bounded twin-width graphs are \pcb, but it could be useful in other context and its proof is similar to a later argument.